GitHawkApp/GitHawk/Pods/StyledTextKit/README.md

   <img src="/images/banner.png" />
 </p>

-`StyledTextKit` is a declarative building and fast rendering attributed string library.
-It serves as a replacement to `NSAttributedString` and `UILabel` for background-thread size and bitmap caching.
+`StyledTextKit` is a declarative attributed string library for fast rendering and easy string building.
+It serves as a simple replacement to `NSAttributedString` and `UILabel` for background-thread sizing and bitmap caching.

 ## Features